Our Teachers & Staff

 Laura lives in Chastain Park with her husband, Michael; children, Walker, Christian, and Evie; and their dog, Derby.
 They enjoy spending time outdoors and exploring new food spots around Atlanta!

-Laura is excited to join the Virginia-Highland family as Assistant Principal!
-She looks forward to working alongside faculty, students, and families to prepare students to make a positive impact on the future!
+Laura is to welcome you to the Virginia-Highland family.
+She looks forward to working alongside faculty, students, and families to prepare students to make a positive impact on the future

 Welcome to all things VHE Counseling for the 25-26 SY.
 I am Mrs. Bolton, the School Counselor and I am excited to work with your child!